 Address: 15805 US Highway 63, Hayward, WI 54843

 The Hayward Lakes Visitor & Convention Bureau seems like an unlikely tourist attraction for those in Hayward and nearby cities.
-But, in addition to being a source of northern Wisconsin information, the Visitor Center is host to dozens of local and international events for those looking to explore Hayward.
+But, in addition to being a source of northern Wisconsin information, the Visitor Center hosts dozens of local and international events for those looking to explore Hayward.

 Hayward Lakes Visitor & Convention Bureau has registration and location information on the Tribal Earth Powwow in July, the American Birkebeiner held in February, the Lumberjack World Championships in July, the Cranberry and Fall Festivals, ski and snow trail information, and even the inside scoop on the whereabouts of Santa Clause during Hayward’s Christmas celebrations.